-LANGUAGE Regular Class with N/A Core Resource IPRC/SE5 based on IMPAIRMENT Withdrawal demonstrated need LEARNING DISABILITY Regular Class with Withdrawal N/A Core Resource IPRC/SE5 and diagnosis of LD Regular Class with Withdrawal 12 + 3 Learning Strategies (Secondary) IPRC/SE5 and diagnosis of LD Provincial Demonstration School 12 Specialized Program Determined by Trillium Demonstration School in conjunction with parent(s)/guardian(s) INTELLECTUAL Exceptionality Placement Options Class Size Program/ Service Criteria for Admission GIFTEDNESS Special Class, Fully Self-Contained (grades 5-8) 25 PACE (Elementary) IPRC or SE5 and student meets YCDSB criteria for Giftedness.
-Procedure for Entry into the Special Class, with Partial Integration (grades 9-12) 30 PACE (Secondary) Core Resource PACE Program is available on the YCDSB website Programs and Services Regular Class with withdrawal (elementary and secondary) N/A Core Resource In addition to Giftedness, demonstrates significant needs in executive function MILD INTELLECTUAL DISABILITY Regular Class with withdrawal N/A Core Resource IPRC or SE5 and diagnosis/identification of MID, adaptive skills are developing as expected Regular Class with withdrawal N/A Educational Support IPRC or SE5 and diagnosis/identification of MID, direct teaching of adaptive skills is required DEVELOPMENTAL DISABILITY Regular Class with Withdrawal N/A Functional Life Skills IPRC or SE5 and diagnosis of DD
+LANGUAGE IMPAIRMENT Regular Class with Withdrawal N/A Core Resource IPRC or SE5 based on demonstrated need LEARNING DISABILITY Regular Class with Withdrawal N/A Core Resource IPRC or SE5 and diagnosis of LD Regular Class with Withdrawal 12 + 3 Learning Strategies (Secondary) IPRC or SE5 and diagnosis of LD and/or ADHD Provincial Demonstration School 12 Specialized Program Determined by Trillium Demonstration School in conjunction with Parent(s)/Guardian(s) I N - TELLE CTUAL Exceptionality Placement Options Class Size Program/ Service Criteria for Admission GIFTEDNESS Special Class, Fully Self-Contained (grades 5-8) Special Class, with 25 As per PACE (Elementary) IPRC or SE5 and student meets YCDSB criteria for Giftedness.
+Procedure for Entry into the PACE Program is available Partial Integration (grades 9-12) staffing guidelines PACE (Secondary) on the YCDSB website Programs and Services Regular Class with withdrawal (elementary and secondary) N/A Core Resource In addition to Giftedness, demonstrates significant needs in executive function Regular Class with Indirect Support N/A Specialized consultative services (when necessary) Identification of Giftedness.
+Students opts out of PACE but IEP is required due to exceptional status.
+MILD INTELLECTUAL DISABILITY Regular Class with withdrawal N/A Core Resource IPRC or SE5 and diagnosis/identification of MID, adaptive skills are developing as expected Regular Class with withdrawal N/A Educational Support IPRC or SE5 and diagnosis/identification of MID, direct teaching of adaptive skills is required

-PHYSICAL Exceptionality Placement Options Class Size Program/ Service Criteria for Admission PHYSICAL DISABILITY Regular Class with Withdrawal N/A Core Resource IPRC or SE5 and Medical Diagnosis BLIND AND LOW VISION Regular Class N/A Low Vision: Monitor Service and resources provided by an Itinerant Vision Resource Teacher Needs based on degree of impairment as indicated by report from Ophthalmologist/Optometrist Regular Class with Withdrawal N/A Low Vision: Direct Instruction by an Itinerant Vision Resource Teacher with Core Resource support IPRC or SE5 and the degree of impairment as indicated by report from Ophthalmologist/Optometrist Regular Class with Withdrawal N/A Blind: 1:1 support with direct instruction by an Itinerant Vision Resource Teacher, Orientation and Mobility Specialist and Braillist support IPRC or SE5 and the degree of impairment as indicated by report from Ophthalmologist Provincial Demonstration School 12 Specialized Program Determined by W. Ross McDonald in conjunction with parent(s)/guardian(s)
+DEVELOPMENTAL DISABILITY Regular Class with Withdrawal N/A Functional Life Skills IPRC or SE5 and diagnosis of DD PHYS ICAL Exceptionality Placement Options Class Size Program/ Service Criteria for Admission PHYSICAL DISABILITY Regular Class with Withdrawal N/A Core Resource IPRC or SE5 and Medical Diagnosis BLIND AND LOW VISION Regular Class N/A Low Vision: Monitor Service and resources provided by an Itinerant Vision Resource Teacher Needs based on degree of impairment as indicated by report from Ophthalmologist/Optometrist Regular Class with Withdrawal N/A Low Vision: Direct Instruction by an Itinerant Vision Resource Teacher with Core Resource support IPRC or SE5 and the degree of impairment as indicated by report from Ophthalmologist/Optometrist Regular Class with Withdrawal N/A Blind: 1:1 support with direct instruction by an Itinerant Vision Resource Teacher, Orientation and Mobility Specialist and Braillist support IPRC or SE5 and the degree of impairment as indicated by report from Ophthalmologist Provincial Demonstration School 12 Specialized Program Determined by W. Ross McDonald in conjunction with Parent(s)/Guardian(s)